ceserafini/c-maps/README.md

 ### Running the Project

-To run the development server: `npm run dev` Or with yarn: `yarn dev`
+1. To run the development server: `npm run dev` or with yarn: `yarn dev`

-Open your browser and navigate to `http://localhost:3000` to view the application.
+2. Open your browser and navigate to `http://localhost:3000` to view the application.

 ### Building the Project

-To build the project for production: `npm run build`

-Or with yarn: `yarn build`
+To build the project for production: `npm run build` or with yarn: `yarn build`

 ### Linting and Formatting